pmd/pmd/docs/pages/pmd/devdocs/rule_guidelines.md

 ### … for a rule I want to submit (in a patch)

-Figure out the ruleset to which you want to the rule.
-Then add your rule to the appropriate test class for the ruleset and add the XML test data in the correct xml subpackage.
+Figure out the category to which you want to the rule.
+Then add your rule to the appropriate test class for the category and add the XML test data in the correct xml subpackage.

 ### … for something too specific, that I won’t be able to submit